Starting My Life At 30

 Hello, I’m Hannah Marie Brankley and I’m starting my life at 30.

 When I was young and asked what I wanted to be when I grew up.
-My loved ones around me will always remember that first ever answer.
+My loved ones around me will always remember that first-ever answer.
 I wanted to be a singer.
 I remember that.
-Also wanting to be a dancer, a figure skater, a mum, and a teacher.
-As I got older and started to align studies towards having a career.
+Also wanted to be a dancer, a figure skater, a mum, and a teacher.
+As I got older and started to align my studies towards having a career.
 I decided I wanted to work in forensics and criminal justice.
 Unfortunately, that career path didn’t work out that way for me, despite how hard I tried.

 In the constant cycle, being pushed from department to department.
 I honestly didn’t expect to be writing this post today.
 I needed something more.